Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 - File: ``submissions/submission_25_05_01/neon_2_simple.s``
 - Driver: ``submissions/submission_25_05_01/neon_2_driver.cpp``

-Implementation loops over each column over the matrix c to be calculated.
+Implementation of the microkernel looping over each of the six columns of the matrix C:

 .. code-block:: asm
     :linenos: